ekamperi/ekamperi.github.io/_posts/2019-08-22-curl-operator-meaning.md

 \end{align}
 $$

 How can it be that this plot corresponds to an irrotational field?
-Well, it depends on which rotation you are referring to (macroscopic vs. microscopic or global vs. local).
-Imagine that this vector field describes the flow of water in a pool with a sink at the bottom that sucks the water out it.
+Well, it depends on which rotation you are referring to (macroscopic vs. microscopic or global vs. local). **Curl measures the local rotation!** Imagine that this vector field describes the flow of water in a pool with a sink at the bottom that sucks the water out it.
 If we put a small ball on the surface of the water, then the ball may move in two distinct ways:

-1. The general rotation of the flow around the z-axis (z-axis is perpendicular to your monitor) in the *counterclockwise* direction, along the direction of the stream lines.
+1. The **general rotation of the flow around the z-axis** (z-axis is perpendicular to your monitor) in the *counterclockwise* direction, along the direction of the stream lines.
 2. Since the arrows of the field are longer the closer we are to the z-axis, the field tends to push the ball more strongly on the side closest to the z-axis, rather than the opposite side.
-The "differential" push on the two sides of the ball would tend to make it rotate in the *clockwise* direction.
+The "differential" push on the two sides of the ball would tend to make it **rotate around itself** in the *clockwise* direction.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/curl_rotation.png">
 </p>

-These two opposite effects may cancel out (as in our case) and then the curl is zero.
-The ball still moves inside the pool around the z-axis, but it doesn't rotate *around itself*, which is what the curl operator measures.
+These two opposite effects may cancel out (as in our case) and then the curl is zero. **The ball still moves inside the pool around the z-axis, but it doesn't rotate *around itself*, which is what the curl operator measures.**

 ### Another way to view curl
 Please mind that the image above is drawn in a large scale.
 In reality the green circle is *infinitestimal*.
 Another way to look at curl is as *the average circulation of a field in a region that shrinks around a point*, i.e.: